You are viewing the Acarigua chapter · Global · New York · Caracas · Barcelona

 Cross-sectoral cooperation

-The platform creates cooperation between a regional cultural institution, artists, educators, cultural workers and local communities — demonstrating how coordinated action across cultural and social actors strengthens cultural implementation.
+The platform proposes cooperation between a regional cultural institution, artists, educators, cultural workers and local communities — demonstrating how coordinated action across cultural and social actors can strengthen cultural implementation.

 ER 1.3